RadinPirouz/linux-documents/Configuration Management & Automation/Ansible/3-PlayBook.md

         msg: "Output is: {{ shell_output.stdout }}"
 ```

-### Playbook with Conditional Statements
+### 7. Playbook with Conditional Statements

-This playbook demonstrates the use of conditional statements to check if a file exists and take action based on the result.
+This playbook demonstrates using conditional statements to check if a file exists and take action based on the result.

 ```yaml
 - name: Check if File Exists